 Step 1: Find a good list of values and write down those that resonate with you.

 Everything starts from your values.
 These are the underlying beliefs that guide who you are and how you see the world.
 By introspecting on these and identifying the ones that mean something to you, you’ll gain a much better understanding of the type of leader you should be working towards.
-Don’t censor yourself here, be as honest and vulnerable as you can, there is no such thing as a “right” or “wrong” value.
-The goal is to pour out yourself onto the paper.
+Don’t censor yourself here, be as honest and vulnerable as you can; there is no such thing as a “right” or “wrong” value.
+The goal is to pour yourself out onto the paper.

 Step 2: Categorize your values.

 Now that you have all your values on paper, you can start to work through them.
-At this stage you should look to categorize the values you have according to their priority to you and the environment you want to build as a leader.
+At this stage, you should look to categorize the values you have according to their priority to you and the environment you want to build as a leader.
 Which ones are must-haves?
 Which ones are high wants?
 Which ones are you indifferent to?
 And so on.